cal-itp/data-infra/docs/ci/README.md

 logic between steps is generally discouraged.
-E.g., conditional execution should be avoidable in most cases where steps are properly idempotent and explicitly listing multiple instances of a step should be preferred in cases where a step will be re-executed a determinitic number of times.
+E.g., conditional execution should be avoidable in most cases where steps are properly idempotent and explicitly listing multiple instances of a step should be preferred in cases where a step will be re-executed a deterministic number of times.
 Where there is good reason to do so however, the full power of bash logic and evaluation may be employed to wrap step execution.